-VMS can be very polarizing.
+VMS can be very polarising.
 Do you use it or do you not?
-Respondents of the 2017 Staffing and Recruiting Trends Report ranked VMS as one of the lowest priorities of 2017, with 36 percent ranking it in the bottom three.
+Respondents of the 2017 Australian Recruitment Trends Report ranked VMS as one of the lowest priorities of 2017, with 36 percent ranking it in the bottom three.
 Yes, VMS might have some challenges, like increased competition and a potential drop in client communication.
 But allow me to play devil’s advocate.
-If you’re not prioritizing a VMS-specific strategy, you absolutely should be.
+If you’re not prioritising a VMS-specific strategy, you absolutely should be.
 Here are three reasons why.

 Your VMS clients require it

 VMS business is by nature highly competitive and requires a different strategy altogether than your relationship-led recruitment business.
 Many of your larger clients use VMS exclusively because it gives them the ability to better manage and optimise their hiring processes.
 To them, these increased efficiencies mean decreased costs.
 And one of the biggest efficiencies your clients using VMS see is decreased time to fill a job.
 The faster jobs are filled, the more your clients expect that speed from you and your competitors in the future.

 One way to improve your fill-rates in such a competitive space is to explore automation.
 With automation you can eliminate many of the manual processes that slow you down, so you can decrease time to submit, stay ahead of the competition, and ultimately improve your overall VMS business margins.